Thank you for your interest in advocating alongside farmworkers in Michigan.

 Pro Bono / Volunteer

 FLS welcomes volunteer attorneys, graphic designers, and students.
-If you are interested in volunteering, please send your resume and availability to jobs@farmworkerlaw.org with "Volunteer" in the subject line.
-If you have any questions about volunteering, please email jobs@farmworkerlaw.org.
+If you are interested in volunteering or have any questions, please send your resume and availability to fls@farmworkerlaw.org with "Volunteer" in the subject line.

 Summer and Temporary Positions

-Legal interns are considered members of the FLS legal team and perform work that FLS attorneys would normally handle.
+Law students are considered members of the FLS legal team and perform work that FLS attorneys would normally handle.
 Legal interns will have the opportunity to complete legal research and writing, assist with discovery, interview clients, analyze cases, and present to community groups.
 Legal interns may also, under the supervision of an attorney, engage in negotiations, represent clients in administrative proceedings, file immigration applications, and attend hearings in federal or state cases.
 Legal interns also are expected to go on outreach to meet with clients and provide know-your-rights presentations to workers at migrant labor camps and community events.
-Legal interns are paid a minimum pro-rated monthly stipend of $2250 per month or $15 per hour.
-Law students have also often been able to find outside funding sources for their summer employment at FLS.
-Examples are:

 Guillermo Martinez Memorial Interns